 The Company's articles allow for the issuance of an unlimited number of Shares.
-Additional Shares will be issued by the Company upon the exchange of the Class B Units and Class D Units.
+Additional Shares will be issued by the Company upon the exchange of the Class B Units and Class D Units, which will dilute existing shareholders' ownership interest in the Company and may adversely impact the market price of the Shares.